dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

     <div class="col-sm">
 <center>
 <br>
-  {{<imageToClick imagePath = "DALL·E 2022-12-08 22.05.42 - Realistic fantasy creature with blue skin, white hair, and sharp teeth open shirt swinging a glaive  fighting off  a tentacle of inky darkness.png" Capition = "DALL·E 2022-12-08 22.05.42 - Realistic fantasy creature with blue skin, white hair, and sharp teeth open shirt swinging a glaive  fighting off  a tentacle of inky darkness.png"  width = "100%" >}}
+  {{<imageToClick imagePath = "DALL·E 2022-12-08 22.05.42 - Realistic fantasy creature with blue skin, white hair, and sharp teeth open shirt swinging a glaive  fighting off  a tentacle of inky darkness.png" Capition = "The Prince of Darkness, now a human-sized figure wielding a glaive that he swung at Oscorn with deadly precision"  width = "100%" >}}
 <br>
 </center>
       </div>